astra-sim/astra-sim/README.md

 3. The results of example script runs will be dumped inside `examples/results/` path.

 #### Instructions for compiling & running analytical backend as the network simulator
 1. Run `./build/astra_analytical/build.sh -c` to compile and integrate astra-sim with analytical backend (`-l` flag will clean the compilation).
 This will create a binary file where analytical backend is integrated with astra-sim.
+Please refer to [this page](https://github.com/astra-sim/astra-sim/tree/master/build/astra_analytical) for more details about compilation.
 The analytical backend is hosted at https://github.com/astra-sim/analytical .
 2. Run an example inside the `examples/` directory with the analytical model as a backend.
 Example: `examples/run_allreduce.sh -n analytical`.
 This command will run a single all-reduce collective on a Torus topology.
 3. The results of example script runs will be dumped inside `examples/results/` path.